 Share Your Progress and Participation on Social Media (Facebook, Twitter, Instagram) using the #CureforCluster hashtag: The main goals of our annual virtual event are to spread awareness of cluster headaches and raise funding for research and scholarships for the Clusterbusters conference and Headache on the Hill.
-By “going live” or taking photos of yourself or your team/regional group of runners wearing your t-shirts, you can help us flood social media with the inspirational images and messages of cluster headache patients.
+By “going live” or taking photos of yourself or your team/regional group of runners wearing your t-shirts, you can help us flood social media with inspirational images and messages of cluster headache patients.
 There may be a clusterhead in your area who is struggling without a support system who can benefit from your efforts to raise awareness.
-You can post on our Facebook event as well to let us know how your run or walk went!
+You can post on our Facebook Clusterbusters page as well to let us know how your run or walk went!

 How to Raise Awareness at Other Events

-Miles for Migraine and Runnin’ for Research each host several regional events across the United States.
+Miles for Migraine hosts several regional events across the United States.
 You can continue to support headache disorder advocacy and research by participating in one of their many races.
 Miles for Migraine will donate a set amount for each Clusterbusters member who runs or walk in their races.

 Lastly, June is Headache and Migraine Awareness Month, so feel free to add purple to your race gear to show support for all who suffer from head pain.

-If you have any questions about this race, click the button below.Questions?
+If you have any questions about this race, click the button below.

-Join this event and invite your friends on Facebook.
+Like this page and invite your friends on Facebook.